sakinasendhi52/Quiz-Project/README.md

 ### 📊 Progress Segments
 - A row of 10 segments shows quiz progress: completed questions are filled, the current question pulses, and upcoming questions remain dim.

-### 🃏 Deck Animation
-- Two "ghost" cards sit behind the main quiz card, giving the impression of a physical card deck that shrinks as questions are completed.

 ### ✅ Answer Feedback
 - Selecting an option locks all choices, highlights the correct and/or incorrect answer, and triggers a glowing flash around the card.